Jim Newcomer, Ph.D.

 Then: Is it coherent?
 What Makes it Work (or Not)?

-Take it scene by scene – where does the narrative slow down or lose its way?
+Taking it scene by scene –does each scene do what’s needed?
+The pacing – does the narrative slow down or lose its way?
 How could you strengthen it (or rescue it)?

 Line Editing

-Your paragraphs and sentences – are they clear and readable, and have you placed them in the right order so they make sense to yuor reader?
+Your paragraphs and sentences – are they clear and readable, and have you placed them in the right order so as the trajectory unfolds it is clear to your reader?

 When Richard Simon was an editor at Simon and Schuster, they say he gave every staff member a bronze paperweight that read: